 The discovery, made in the midst of the Aboriginal rights movement – which would quickly intergrate the findings into its slogans – would later double the time that Australia's first humans were thought to have arrived on the continent.

-Jim Bowler, now in his 80s, and an Honorary Professor at the University of Melbourne, was with the Australian National University when he came across the remains at Lake Mungo, about 700km west of Sydney.
+Jim Bowler, an Honorary Professor at the University of Melbourne, was with the Australian National University when he came across the remains at Lake Mungo, about 700km west of Sydney.

-"We were then confronted by a whole new chapter in Australian history that nobody had previously anticipated," Jim says.
+"We were then confronted by a whole new chapter in Australian history that nobody had previously anticipated," Jim said.

-Professor Mike Morwood, an archaeologist at the University of Wollongong, says the discovery "changed the whole tenor of Australian archaeology, which was now on the world stage."
+Professor Mike Morwood, formerly an archaeologist at the University of Wollongong, said the discovery "changed the whole tenor of Australian archaeology, which was now on the world stage."

 Earlier in 1968, Jim had also found burnt bones at a nearby site.
 These were initially dated at 20-26,000 years old.
 These remains – dubbed 'Mungo Lady' – were then the oldest in Australia and remain the world's oldest evidence of cremation.

-At that point, "Australian history took a leap backwards," says Jim.
+At that point, "Australian history took a leap backwards," said Jim.
 But, an even greater leap was to follow.